javax4u/wildfly_jboss_application-server/README.md

 To replace this page simply deploy your own war with / as its context path.
 To disable it, remove the "welcome-content" handler for location / in the undertow subsystem.

-## Q A. How to enable exploded app deployment ?
+## Q D. How to enable exploded app deployment ?

 Search for subsystem > deployment-scanner tag in file once found, the add **auto-deploy-exploded="true"** parameter into it.